How to Glue a Puzzle

 Be careful!
 Brushing or sponging on too much glue at once may cause the puzzle to swell or peel – ruining your hard work!

-Avoid using glue at all on metallic puzzle or puzzles that have high quality finishing (glossy, lenticular, etc.) For these, werecommend using Puzzle Presto by Buffalo Games.
+Avoid using glue at all on metallic puzzle or puzzles that have high-quality finishing (glossy, lenticular, etc.) For these, we recommend using Peel & Stick Puzzle Savers by Buffalo Games.
 This is an adhesive paper that is applied to the back of the puzzle and holds it together in preparation for mounting.

 There are several quality puzzle glues on the market, and we carry several brands.
 Find plenty of glue options here at Puzzle Warehouse, and enjoy your favorite puzzles forever!